openharmony/docs/en/application-dev/quick-start/arkts-create-custom-components.md

 - Local initialization is optional for some member variables and mandatory for others.
 For details about whether local initialization or initialization from the parent component is required, see [State Management](arkts-state-management-overview.md).

-## Rules of for Custom Component Parameters
+## Rules for Custom Component Parameters

 As can be learnt from preceding examples, a custom component can be created from a **build** or [@Builder](arkts-builder.md) decorated function.
 During the creation, the custom component's parameters are initialized based on the decorator rules.